mgorav/language-as-service/README.md

 # Language As Service
 Execute python code as a service.
 We live in the world of polygot programming lanauge.
-GraalVM provide a universal VM for lanauges like Java, Python, Kotlin, R etc. This project provide Notebook As Service for language "python" using Spring BOOT.
+GraalVM provide a universal VM for lanauges like Java, Python, Kotlin, R etc. This project provide Language As Service for language "python" using Spring BOOT.
 This service provide ease of interaction with python.
 It execute script, along with the outcome of the scirpt as , it provides error if there are any.

 # Installation